Bubble deformation by a turbulent flow: Implications for bubble lifetime statistics

 \review{The average bubble lifetime can be computed from the numerical runs for each Weber number from the break-up time of the initial bubble.
 Figure~\ref{fig_lifetime}b shows the inverse of the bubble lifetime $t_c/T$, similar to the break-up frequency introduced in the literature, for increasing Weber number.
 The errorbars correspond to the rms values $T_{rms}/t_c$.
 We observe that the bubble lifetime decreases with Weber number, and reaches a value independent of Weber number for $\We\gg \We_c$, here above We=30.
-We observe that our data can be reasonably well be described by the model proposed by \citet{Lasheras1999,Martinez2010} (dashed line), $t_c/T = C_g \sqrt{1 - \We_c/\We}$., with the saturation value at high Weber number being the only adjusted parameter.
-We use $\We_c = 3$ and $C_g = 1.5$ is fitted to our numerical data, whereas \citet{Lasheras1999,Martinez2010} initial data used $C_g = 0.673$ and $\We_c = 1$ to fit their data at Weber numbers far from the threshold $\We_c$.}
+We observe that our data can be reasonably well described by the model proposed by \citet{Lasheras1999,Martinez2010} (dashed line), $t_c/T = C_g \sqrt{1 - \We_c/\We}$., with the saturation value at high Weber number being the only adjusted parameter.
+We use $\We_c = 3$ and $C_g = 1.5$ is fitted to our numerical data, whereas \citet{Lasheras1999,Martinez2010} used $C_g = 0.673$ and $\We_c = 1$ to fit their data.}

 \review{Table 3 summarizes the bubble lifetime and the estimated lifetime from velocity statistics.
 The mean and standard deviation values of the inferred lifetime from the turbulence statistics can be compared with the bubble lifetime obtained from the direct numerical simulations for ensembles of 20 to 45 simulations.
 We observe excellent agreement between the inferred and simulated mean lifetime, as well as for the rms value of the distribution, considering a constant break-up threshold of $\zeta_c = 0.74 R_0$, inferred from the bubble deformation at break-up for high Weber number cases ($\We \geq 15$).
 The full distribution $N(T/t_c)=N \left ( \avg{\zeta_c}/(u_2 t_c) \right )$ could hence be a good estimate of bubble lifetime statistics in the limit of high Weber number.}